Read the complete review of Photographing the World – Landscape Photography, the first video series by Elia Locardi and Fstoppers.

 Fstoppers doesn’t really need a long introduction.
 It’s one of the most famous and successful photography websites.
 When a great photographer and a great team of people who work for a well established photography website partner to work on a great project, you can only expect great things; and that’s what happened.

-So here’s my review of the video course Photographing the World 1: Landscape Photography by Elia Locardi and F-Stopper.
+So here’s my review of the video series Photographing the World 1: Landscape Photography by Elia Locardi and F-Stopper.

 Photographing the World 1: the review